Luckyman42/dopy/README.md

 python3 -m pip install -e .
 ```

-For usage, install the whl file via pip or pipx
+For usage, install the whl file via pip

+> You avoid the only pipx installation because if you want to use it,
+> you need to import the dopy module

 Basic usage
 -----------